AledPeart/cardiff_skateboard_club/README.md

 * Page split into 3 distinct sections to display this information to the user.
 * The top section contains a large product image and other key information such as price, rating and how many users have recommended the product.
 * Users are able to add/remove products to/from their wishlist.
+* Site admins are able to edit or delete individual products.
 * The middle section allows users to select the desired number of a particular item and add it to their shopping bag.
 * Confirmation messages are used to confirm the users actions.
 * On adding to their bag users are shown a 'toast' which summarises their bag contents, and offers them a link to view their bag.
+* In the bootom area the users can view any reviews left by other users.
+* Registered users can leave a product review, and also edit their own reviews.
+* Site admin users can edit or delete reviews.

 ### Bag Page
 * Users are shown a nice summarised list of the items in their bag